-UNESCO World Heritage site Taï National Park: Zoonoses in Times of Pandemics
+UNESCO World Heritage Taï National Park: Zoonoses in Times of Pandemics

 Through targeted information events, improved conservation measures and a new database, the local population of the Taï National Park World Heritage site was sensitised to the links between environmental degradation and human health.

 The aim of #SOSAfricanHeritage is to contribute to preserving independent and sustainable organisational structures at African World Heritage sites and Biosphere Reserves with the participation of civil society as well as to secure spaces dedicated to education for global citizenship, sustainability and cultural diversity.

 The Taï National Park is one of the last large remnants of the primary tropical forest in West Africa.
 Its rich natural flora and endangered mammal species such as the pygmy hippopotamus and 11 species of monkeys are of great scientific interest.
 The World Heritage site, which is also a UNESCO Biosphere Reserve, is located on the border with Liberia in the south-west of Côte d'Ivoire.
 The southern third is the wettest and most diverse area, especially rich in legumes.